LouSwan/OBSWathPlaying/README.md

 Q3- How do I change the text ?

-A3- Simply go into the config.json file and change the before and after as you wish :) !
+A3- Simply go into the config.json file and change the before and after as your wish :) !

 Q4- How do I display the music currently played in obs ?